salman-abedin/bolt/README.md

 # Bolt: Lighting fast file/folder launcher for the fastest workfow ever

-Bolt prompts you to pick a file or folder from your favorite directories and launches it
+Bolt prompts you to pick a file/folder from your favorite directories and launches it

 # Features

--  A whitelist for generating a personalized search list
+-  A whitelist to generate a personalized search list

--  A blacklist for filtering out irrelevant matches
+-  A blacklist to filter out irrelevant matches

 -  A monitoring script to update the whitelist in real-time

--  A custom launch script that offers a hassle free setup unlike xdg-open
+-  A custom launch script to define launch programs easily (unlike **xdg-open**)

 ## Dependencies